Bananas are not just bananas.

 All you really need to know is that you are getting the same bananas whether it's labeled Manzano or Apple.

-What is the Difference Between Baby Bananas and Manzano?
+?
+What is the Difference - Baby & Manzano Bananas?

 Although both baby bananas and Manzano bananas look very similar they do not taste the same.
 Baby bananas that you find in American grocery stores are very similar in taste to the common Cavendish, sometimes sweeter even.